Abmboss/Filter_Bank_OTA-s/README.md

-# A Gm-C Filter Bank for Supraharmonic Analysis Application
+# A Gm-C filter bank using real-level transconductance amplifiers for supraharmonic analysis application

 Welcome!